JohnCorby/GravityGuild2/DESIGN.md

   - GOOD: wind charges work really well. explosion on arrow is more forgiving then insta kill perfect aim move wind charge to separate item to enforce switch?
 UPDATE: kinda meh custom wind charge hit response (manually set velocity). rn its kinda finicky.
 I HAVE NO IDEA HOW TO DO THIS CURRENTLY
 - wider range for mace hit. bounce. will try. might want a way to block?
   - also counters someone just standing under you to try and get you? maybe?

+# wither skull?
+- tunneling?
+- also u can pepper someone until they die
+- also wither effect 30 seconds :(
+- kinda makes bow obselete?
+- okay now its just tunneling thats it